meireles/paper_template/README.md

 ### 2. Add repo to Overleaf (optional)

 1. Log in to [Overleaf](https://www.overleaf.com/) and create a new **blank** project.
 I'll call it `my_paper`.
-2. By default Overleaf adds a `main.tex` with a basic outlines to you project. __Make sure to delete the contents of `main.tex`__, otherwise I'll have to resolve a conflict when trying to `git pull`.
+2. By default Overleaf adds a `main.tex` with a basic outlines to you project. __Make sure to delete the contents of `main.tex`__, otherwise you'll have to resolve a conflict when trying to `git pull`.
 3. Get the git link <overleaf_git_link> from the `Share` menu.
 4. Set up Overleaf (see code below)
     1. Add Overleaf as a remote for `my_paper`.
 Name the remote `overleaf`!